 Although Excel does offer these advantages when budgeting and forecasting, it has been fairly pointed out that Excel does have certain disadvantages.
 Manually trudging through spreadsheets is time consuming and prone to human error, and Excel does not offer excellent control or data traceability to its users.

 Taking these disadvantages into account does not mean FP&A professionals should give up Excel altogether.
-However, in order to get more out of budgeting and forecasting, when considering the drawbacks of Excel, other tools must be used to make up for Excel’s disadvantages.
-It is critical to be aware of the commonly encountered problems in budgeting and forecasting with Excel, what resources can complement Excel use, and execute the tasks Excel can’t.
+However, in order to get more out of budgeting and forecasting in Excel (and in general), when considering the drawbacks of Excel, other tools must be used to make up for Excel’s disadvantages.
+It is critical to be aware of the commonly encountered problems in budgeting and forecasting with Excel, what forecasting tools can complement Excel use, and execute the tasks Excel can’t.

 Commonly Encountered Problems When Budgeting & Forecasting with Excel